stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 If we're not SSHing into it for a long time, we could...

 1. Change access for **SSH** to **Deny**.
 This means NO ONE can get access.

+# Create an Image

+1. Select **Capture Image** on the VM of choice's **Overview**.
+2. Under **Instance details**, Select **No, capture only a managed image**.
+3. Enable **Automatically delete this virtual machine after creating the image**.
+4. Name image appropriately.
+5. Run `sudo waagent -deprovision+user` inside our DB SSH to remove delete information we no longer need, then return to Azure window.
+6. Add tags.
+7. Review, then create.